jaquelina livieri

 She has been conducted by prestigious orchestra conductos such as Evelino Pido, Roberto Paternostro, Nicola Luisotti, Daniel Oren, Francesco Ivan Ciampa, Ira Levin, Marc Piollet, Óliver Díaz, Joseph Colaneri, and directed by stage directors like Kasper Holten, Franco Zeffirelli, Davide Livermore, Hugo de Ana, Emilio Sagi, Marcelo Lombardero, etc.

 Highlights of her recent career include her return to the Teatro Colón in Buenos Aires with Turandot, Carmen, and most recently, her debut as Lauretta in Gianni Schicchi on the same stage.
-She also took part in the Nanjing Forest Opera Festival (China), once again performing the role of Liù.
+Also, her participation in the Nanjing Forest Opera Festival (China), once again in the role of Liù, and her first collaboration with the Opera of Tenerife in the zarzuela Adiós a la bohemia.

 A lyric coloratura soprano born in Rosario, she graduated from the Superior Institute of Arts at Teatro Colón.
 Awarded in numerous competitions, notable among them are the International Competition of Teatro Colón and the National Lyric Singing Competition "Enrique R. Francovigh”, both in Argentina, the International Festival of Lyric Singing "Ciudad de Trujillo" (Peru), the International Festival "Laguna Mágica" (Chile), and the Competizione Dell’Opera in Linz (Austria).